-Artificial Intelligence Comparative Guide - - Hong Kong
+Artificial Intelligence Comparative Guide

 Apart from providing financial support, the Hong Kong government has also committed to nurturing talent in the R&D field – for example, by creating scholarships and internship initiatives.

-Existing infrastructure, such as the Science Park and Cyberport, also provide a friendly environment for AI companies to connect with other businesses and service providers.
+Existing infrastructure, including technopoles such as the Science Park and Cyberport, also provide a friendly environment for AI companies to connect with other businesses and service providers.

 3 Sectoral perspectives